FOREX-Euro consolidates gains; yen edges lower

 The euro also showed limited reaction to a report on French newspaper La Tribune's website saying Standard & Poor's could change the outlook for France's triple-A rating to negative within the next 10 days.

-The single currency rose 0.4 percent to $1.3366.
+The single currency inched up 0.1 percent to $1.3358 , after having risen 0.5 percent the previous day.
 The euro had risen to a high of $1.3399 on Monday even after the IMF firmly denied an Italian newspaper report it was in talks to bail out Italy.

 Traders said markets were simply looking for an excuse to cut bearish positions on the euro and commodity currencies, after going short risk ahead of the U.S. Thanksgiving holiday.
 The euro had dropped some 7 percent from the Oct.
 27 peak of $1.4248 to a trough near $1.3213 on Friday.